Moropo

 Using Gradle to produce a .apk

-If you're comfortable with the terminal and have a natively-built Android app, you can use Gradle to produce your build file:
+If you're comfortable with the terminal and have a natively-built Android app, you can use to produce your build file:

 To produce a debug build, run ./gradlew assembleDebug in your terminal.